StyrbjornKall/Bioinformatics_NGS_Zika_virus/README.md

 - **study_pipeline.Rmd:** This script executes the pipeline described in the section “Material and Methods” of the report.
 It is written for a test data set and can be run from start (QC preprocessing) to finish (Shannon entropy calculation).
 The test data set is generated in the data_acquisition.Rmd script and consist of a pair-end read for WTZIKV P0.
 The script is written so that it is run with the data directory as its working directory.

-- **result_vizualisation.Rmd:** This notebook allows the analysis and visualization the results obtained from the study_pipeline.Rmd.
+- **result_vizualisation.Rmd:** This notebook allows the analysis and visualization of the results obtained from the study_pipeline.Rmd.
 The figures generated can be seen in the section “Results” of the report.